 Once a company name was chosen, it is also important to have an understanding of how to choose a domain name that aligns with your business and brand.
 Choosing a domain name that matches the company’s name can help with branding consistency and credibility.

-Some of the business name generators we listed above also offer domain name searches, but you can do this yourself at places like Instant Domain Search or Hostinger or at website/hosting providers like HubSpot, Squarespace, Wix or GoDaddy.
+Some of the business name generators we listed above also offer domain name searches, but you can do this yourself at places like Instant Domain Search or Hostinger or at website/hosting providers and PHP hosting providers like HubSpot, Squarespace, Wix or GoDaddy.

 If the URL for the business name you want is already taken, you may be able to see who owns it.
 ICANN is an international nonprofit that manages the global domain name system.
 The owner of the domain you want may be willing to sell it to you, though it’s generally easier to pick a new one.